cockroachdb/docs/src/current/v24.1/changefeed-sinks.md

 ### Pub/Sub sink configuration

+You can configure flushing, retry, and concurrency behavior of changefeeds running to a Pub/Sink sink:

+- Set the [`changefeed.sink_io_workers` cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}#setting-changefeed-sink-io-workers) to configure the number of concurrent workers used by changefeeds in the cluster when sending requests to a Pub/Sub sink.
+When you set `changefeed.sink_io_workers`, it will not affect running changefeeds; [pause the changefeed]({% link {{ page.version.version }}/pause-job.md %}), set `changefeed.sink_io_workers`, and then [resume the changefeed]({% link {{ page.version.version }}/resume-job.md %}).
+Note that this cluster setting will also affect changefeeds running to [webhook sinks](#webhook-sink).
-The `pubsub_sink_config` option allows the changefeed flushing and retry behavior of your Pub/Sub sink to be configured.
+- Set the `pubsub_sink_config` option to configure the changefeed flushing and retry behavior to your webhook sink.
+For details on the `pubsub_sink_config` option's configurable fields, refer to the following table and examples.

-You can configure the following fields:

 Field              | Type                | Description      | Default
 -------------------+---------------------+------------------+-------------------